Online dating: From stigma to commonplace

 To pay $36 or $60 a month for an opportunity to meet someone is a scary amount of money — especially if you stay online for multiple months.
 But sometimes it’s worth the price.
 Paying for online dating sites is a proof of your intention and seriousness to other people.
 That monthly fee suggests you’re likely desiring a committed relationship.
 Likewise, that purpose attracts a community of people that can be hard to come by on free dating sites.

 Unfortunately, the for-pay websites often use shady tactics to attract visitors and hook people with longer-term contracts.
 For instance, Match.com doesn’t show you who can receive messages.
 And eHarmony forces you to take a survey that takes about 30-40 minutes, suggests you’ll see your “matches,” but then limits how much of the profiles can be seen without a price.
 These tricky business practices scare me, and they should scare your budget.
+Here are some eHarmony reviews if you wanted to get some more information about the dating app.

 When it comes to paying for online dating, I can’t imagine spending the money.
 Maybe I’ll eat my words someday, but I don’t want to spend money on something that’s available for free elsewhere — regardless of the overall intention among members.
 I’m excited that people are interested and open to meeting through new mediums, but I question the expense.